Much of the last decade was spent letting Enablers’ masterpiece, The Right Pivot, wash over and sink into the bones.

 In 2019 Zones followed and whilst probably not matching the sheer heroics of its predecessor, it remains a true Enablers oeuvre in every sense.

-The guitar interplay between Joe Goldring and Kevin Thompson alongside the militant drumming from Sam Ospovat are a tangled bouquet of razor-wire, providing a spiky bed for poet/vocalist Pete Simonelli.
+The guitar interplay between Joe Goldring and Kevin Thomson alongside the militant drumming from Sam Ospovat are a tangled bouquet of razor-wire, providing a spiky bed for poet/vocalist Pete Simonelli.

 Simonelli is an unhinged hell-cat on heat; a specimen imbuing new vitality with unique, all-encompassing poeticism that illuminates the most sordid and marginalised aspects of everyday life.
 His whiskey-addled, white-knuckle delivery derives from the grimy nursery that spawned the likes of Tom Waits and Charles Bukowski.